The Physical Therapy Approach to Male Pelvic Health

 The two most common male conditions that are seen by pelvic floor physiotherapists are post- prostatectomy urinary incontinence and chronic pelvic pain.
 Both conditions may also involve some degree of sexual dysfunction.

-This two-day course will enable the participant to perform a comprehensive evaluation of the male pelvic floor patient and to establish and progress an appropriate treatment plan, for incontinence or for pain.
+This one and a half day course will enable the participant to perform a comprehensive evaluation of the male pelvic floor patient and to establish and progress an appropriate treatment plan, for incontinence or for pain.
 It will also allow for a clear understanding of male sexual function as well as typical mechanisms of dysfunction, especially in relation to the above pathologies.

 |Claudia Brown M. Sc.
 (P.T.)||Marie-Josée Lord B. Sc.
 (P.T.)|